PaulNoth/heureka/Readme.md

 ## Solving common problems
 ### Downloading JavaScript bundle is at 100% for a while
 It might happened that the installation froze.
 Then you need to close the application in the emulator, close it from task manager and rerun from the terminal with `a`.
-If it does not help you can restart the bundler with `shitt-r`.
+If it does not help you can restart the bundler with `shift-r`.
 Or quit the `yarn start` and start from beginning.

 ### I do not see my changes
 - Check the error message in the debugging window